AI Knows Best? The Paradox of Expertise, AI-Reliance, and Performance in Educational Tutoring Decision-Making Tasks: Discussion

 Our findings are consistent with previous research showing that, despite its potential advantages, human judgment often leads to errors through either under-reliance or over-reliance on AI \cite{bansal2021does,vereschak2021evaluate,si2023large}.
 Moreover, we found that in the context of evaluating tutor responses, \emph{text reasoning} exerts the more pronounced influence on both sides of the trust dynamic.
 Specifically, \textit{textual reasoning} reduces \emph{under-reliance} (users become more convinced when AI is correct) but increases \emph{over-reliance} (users are less likely to reject incorrect AI suggestions).
 In contrast, \textit{inline highlighting} on its own did not show a significant effect.
-In contrast, inline highlighting alone did not show a significant effect.
-These findings aligned with previous research as well that \textit{inline highlighting} can reduce reliance \cite{bansal2021does,si2023large,morrison2023impact,morrison2023evaluating}.

-Yet, neither explanation strategy significantly improved performance nor reached a complementary effect, which differs from previous research~\cite{bansal2021does,vereschak2021evaluate,morrison2023impact,morrison2023evaluating}.
+These findings align with previous research, which also shows that \textit{inline highlighting} can reduce reliance \cite{bansal2021does,si2023large,morrison2023impact,morrison2023evaluating}.
+However, neither explanation strategy significantly improved performance nor reached a complementary effect, which differs from previous research~\cite{bansal2021does,vereschak2021evaluate,morrison2023impact,morrison2023evaluating}.
 This suggests that current approaches still have room for improvement.
 Future research in AI-assisted educational decision-making should thus explore more adaptive explanation styles and strategies that mitigate both over- and under-reliance while still leveraging the benefits of AI assistance.

+Furthermore, our results indicate that \textbf{text reasoning} has a significantly stronger influence on reliance than \textbf{inline highlighting}. \textbf{Text reasoning} significantly reduced under-reliance but also increased over-reliance, showing that explanatory content can meaningfully shift user judgments and must therefore be designed with particular care.
+In contrast, \textbf{inline highlighting} had less measurable effect, suggesting a need for future work on more refined visual cues that guide attention without increasing bias.